OFFICE: (602) 824-8804

 Knowing the difference between different specialists and treatment approaches helps make one a knowledgeable consumer.
-While the professional work of mental health professionals often overlap, there are some important distinctions.
-One difference is that psychiatrists go to medical school for training, whereas doctoral level psychologists, psychometrists and Licensed Professional Counselors (LPCs) go to graduate school for training.
-LPCs earn master's degrees, psychometrists typically possess either a masters or doctoral degree, psychologists earn either Ph.D., Ed.D., or Psy.D. degrees, and psychiatrists earn either D.O. or M.D. degrees.
-As medical specialists, psychiatrists often prescribe medication for different types of problems, whereas psychologists, and LPCs typically do not prescribe medications in their treatment efforts, but rather focus on psychotherapy, counseling and educational approaches.
+While the professional work of mental health professionals often overlaps, there are some important distinctions.
+One difference is that psychiatrists go to medical school for training, whereas doctoral level psychologists, psychometrists, LPCs, LACs, LCSWs, and LMFTs go to graduate school.
+Licensed psychologists possess doctoral degrees (Ph.D., Psy.D., or Ed.D.); while LPCs, LACs, LCSWs and LMFTs possess master's degrees.
+Psychometrists typically possess either a master’s or doctoral degree.
+Psychiatrists earn either D.O. or M.D. degrees.
+As medical specialists, psychiatrists often prescribe medication for different types of problems, whereas psychologists and masters-level providers do not prescribe medications in their treatment efforts, but rather focus on psychotherapy, counseling and educational approaches.
 Psychometrists specialize in the administration of psychological and educational tests, and they work in conjunction with licensed psychologists and do not operate independently.
-At Arizona Child Psychology, PLLC, we specialize in the utilization of psychological, counseling and educational approaches to the resolution of problems, and are a practice comprised exclusively of licensed psychologists, psychometrists and LPCs.
-However, we do value the contributions of professional psychiatry, and will sometimes make referrals to psychiatric providers if we believe our client might benefit from this type of treatment as well.
+LACs also do not operate independently, are usually recent masters-level graduates, and work under supervision for a period of time before being allowed to practice independently.
+At Arizona Child Psychology, PLLC, we specialize in the utilization of psychological, counseling and educational approaches to the resolution of problems, and we do not prescribe medication.
+However, we do value the contributions of professional psychiatry, and will sometimes make referrals to our favorite psychiatric colleagues if we believe our client might benefit from this type of treatment as well.

 In order to become a licensed psychologist a person must first complete their undergraduate college degree and then go on to graduate school to obtain a doctoral degree (Ph.D., Ed.D. or Psy.D.).
 Sometimes, an individual will also earn a master’s degree along the way to earning a doctorate.
 The American Psychological Association (APA) accredits three different types of doctoral programs in psychology: Counseling Psychology, School Psychology and Clinical Psychology.
 Graduate school training can last anywhere from 4 to 6 years and is followed by one or two years of internship or "residency" training, usually at a site away from the graduate university.
 After residency, most states require an additional 1 to 2 years of supervised work experience before becoming eligible for independent licensure, and some psychologists choose to complete this requirement through a formalized postdoctoral fellowship training program that allows them to further specialize in a particular area.
 Finally, becoming a licensed psychologist also requires an individual to successfully pass a national psychology licensing exam (the EPPP) before engaging in independent practice.
 Psychologists are also required to complete additional approved training / education every two-year licensure cycle in order to keep their knowledge base current and their license active.